kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This simplicity makes them robust (they mean what they say they mean), accessible (anybody can make a relative distinction), general (many decisions can be framed in relative terms), and flexible (pairwise preferences can be aggregated in many different ways).

 In addition, the atomic nature of pairwise decisions makes these methods well adapted to environments of scarce attention, as participants are able to provide quality inputs in small amounts of time.
+When compared to other voting systems, pairwise methods are often seen as more engaging, game-like, and inherently rewarding.

 Pairwise preferences have been studied for decades, beginning with the work of [American psychometrician L. L. Thurstone](https://en.wikipedia.org/wiki/Louis_Leon_Thurstone) in 1927 and his research into subjective responses to stimuli.
 Pairwise preferences would go on to find many applications in the ranking and ordering of items: from ranking chess players through Elo to weighting web pages through Google's PageRank.